Athens: Motorways

-Two main motorways of Greece begin in Athens, namely the A1/E75, heading north towards Greece's second largest city, Thessaloniki; and the border crossing of Evzones and the A8/E94 heading west, towards Greece's third largest city, Patras, which incorporated the GR-8A.
-Before their completion much of the road traffic used the GR-1 and the GR-8.
+Two main motorways of Greece begin in Athens, namely the A1/E75, heading north towards Greece's second largest city, Thessaloniki and the border crossing of Evzonoi; and the A8/E94 heading west, towards Greece's third largest city, Patras, which incorporated the EO8a national road.
+Before their completion, much of the road traffic used the EO1 and EO8 roads.

 Athens's Metropolitan Area is served by the Attiki Odos toll motorway network: its main section, the A6, extends from the western industrial suburb of Elefsina to Athens International Airport; while two beltways, namely the Aigaleo Beltway (A65) and the Hymettus Beltway (A62) serve parts of western and eastern Athens respectively.
 The span of the Attiki Odos in all its length is 65 km, making it the largest metropolitan motorway network in all of Greece.